dimi309/small3d/README.md

 All small3d dependencies are distributed together with its source code.
 They can be built by executing a single script (see below).

-### *Note on MacOS support

-I have been supporting MacOS for a long time, reaching up to resolving all the problems and glitches introduced by MacOS Mojave in 2018.
-However, I no longer own an Apple computer, so my capability to test small3d there is limited.
-I will of course leave the Apple-specific code as it is and maybe I will get a chance to test it from time to time, but it is more likely now that issues will begin to occur that I will not notice and thus will not be able to resolve.
-Of course, if you ever detect such an issue and correct it, I would greatly appreciate hearing about it and your solution.

-### No Git?

-You may be wondering why this project is not on GitHub or some other on-line source code repository.
-It used to be.
-But I have become a minimalist over the past few years.
-I have come to see GitHub as a social platform and I think that social platforms create a lot of potential to waste one's time aimlessly.
-Were small3d to become a large project with many contributors I might reconsider but, for the time being, maintaining its public release as a plain compressed archive helps me save time, avoid clutter and focus on the parts of the project that really matter.
-If you are wondering about how I could forgo the benefits of source control, notice that I have mentioned that the *released* version of the code is stripped of such meta-information.
-That does not affect how I maintain the project locally.

 ## Building